 1. The size of the tumour.

-3. Tumor extension which is the spread of cancer cells into nearby tissues including the urethra, vagina, bladder or rectum..
+3. Tumor extension into nearby tissues including the urethra, vagina, bladder or rectum.

-Squamous cell carcinoma is given an metastatic stage between 0 and 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Squamous cell carcinoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.